eugenebelieve/marketplace-retail/README.md

 You can use the following commands to seed the database with some sample users and products as well as destroy all data

 ```
-# To Import Retail & User Data
+# To Import Retail & User Data, run command from root directory
 npm run data:retail

 # Destroy data